 Considering uni the in the USA?
 You're in good company.
 The US is the top destination for international students worldwide.
-In fact, 11,600 British students chose the States for their studies in 2015-2016; attendance at the annual Fulbright USA College Day has grown to over 4,500, and traffic on the UK-US Fulbright website has increased to a million visitors a year.
+In fact, according to the latest figures available (2017-2018), 11,460 British students chose the States for their studies.
+Attendance at the annual Fulbright USA College Day has grown to over 4,500, and traffic on the UK-US Fulbright website has increased to a million visitors a year.

-The US-UK Fulbright Commission is delighted to work with Uni in the USA...and Beyond to provide the advice you need to consider and apply to American universities.
+The US-UK Fulbright Commission provides information you need to consider and apply to American universities.
 In addition to our website on applying to American universities (www.fulbright.org.uk), we offer seminars for students and parents, training sessions for schools and our USA College Day fair in London, attended by over 170 American universities each autumn and more than 6,500 students and their parents.

-Uni in the USA...and Beyond complements our work by offering you detailed information on specific American universities you may be considering from British students just like you.
+Guides like Uni in the USA...and Beyond offer you detailed information on specific American universities you may be considering from British students just like you.

 As you read Uni in the USA, you will see there are many benefits to studying in the USA.
 But don't just take our word for it.
 Each summer the Fulbright office teams up with the US Embassy in London to survey British students as they apply for their student visas.
 Here are the top reasons they tell us they've chosen to study in the States: